How to collect data from multiple sheets to a master sheet in Excel?

 If you just want to combine sheets into one sheet without any other operations, you can do as these:

-1. Enable Excel, click Enterprise > Combine, there is one dialog pops out to remind you some notices.
+1. Enable Excel, click Kutools Plus > Combine, there is one or two dialogs pop out to remind you some notices, just click OK and Yes to continue.
 See screenshot:

 2. Click OK to go to the Combine window, check Combine multiple worksheets from workbook into worksheet option.

 3. Click Next, then click Add > File / Folder to add workbooks you will use to combine into the Workbook list.
 Then go to Worksheet list to check the sheets you want to combine form each workbooks.